-Most managers say firing is the most uncomfortable task they face.
+Most managers say firing employees is the most uncomfortable task they face.

 The message is simple and straightforward.
 Yet most of us dread delivering it—so much so that we often put up with poor performance for weeks, months—occasionally perpetually.

-Why is it so difficult to fire someone?
+Why is it so difficult to fire an employee?

 Perhaps because we worry about how the employee will react.
 Will he be emotional?
 Want to argue?
 Become aggressive?